On top of that, almost 500 people were admitted to hospitals in Woking in the year 2018–2019.

 - Motivational Enhancement Therapy (MET)

 You’ll be equipped with the tools you need to continue your recovery after your time at drug and alcohol rehab in Woking.
-With these long-term treatments, you’ll be able to look towards a bright, healthy, and fulfilling future.
+With these long-term treatments, you’ll be able to look toward a bright, healthy and fulfilling future.

 That’s why you’ll be supported with aftercare sessions, which will be available at your drug and alcohol rehab in Woking.
 These sessions will be tailored to your individual needs and recovery goals, but they typically include:

 You’ll also develop relapse prevention techniques and get help in seeking employment if you have lost your job.

 Aftercare sessions can provide a great network of support and encouragement which will help to build your confidence in yourself and your recovery.

 They can range from a few weeks to a few months or even a few years.
 Your therapist will talk to you about this to decide how aftercare can best help you maintain your sobriety.

 To learn more about the rehab process in Woking, call our team on 0800 326 5559